-Discover your credit position and find out how to understand it with the finder.com.au credit check guide.
+Discover your credit position and find out how to understand it with finder.

-If you've ever applied for a loan or credit card, or even had a mobile phone or utility contract, you're likely to have a credit file.
-This is the report that lenders use to judge your ability to manage loans and repay them on time.
-By checking your credit file and credit score you can keep an eye on your own credit position and see how likely it is that you may be approved for your next loan or credit card.
+If you've ever applied for a loan or credit card, or even had a mobile phone or utility contract, you're likely to have a credit report.
+This is what lenders use to judge your ability to manage loans and repay them on time.
+By checking your credit report and credit score you can keep an eye on your own credit position and see how likely it is that you may be approved for your next loan or credit card.

 Your credit file can be accessed in a number of ways:

-- For free.
+- For free with a credit bureau.
 You can order your credit file once a year for free from one of the credit bureaus (Equifax and Experian for everyone across Australia and also the Tasmanian Collection Service for Tasmanians or Dun and Bradstreet for those in other states).
+The free report is delivered to you within 10 days.
 You can also order it if you've been rejected for credit in the previous 90 days.
-The report is delivered to you within 10 days.

 - By paying a fee.
 Credit reporting bodies such as Equifax, Experian Tasmanian Collection Service and Dun and Bradstreet also offer credit monitoring services and other packages that can have your credit file and credit score delivered to you more regularly.
 For Equifax, the packages start at $79.95.